 Financial Metric Rationale Adjusted EBITDA Serves as a foundation for our growth and, as a result, shareholder value.
-Working Capital ("WC") as a Percentage of Net Sales Key financial metric to maximize the efficiency of our working capital, includin capital in periods when sales may decline. ng to incentivize tightening working Specialty Net Revenue Growth vs Prior Year Key objective of our growth strategy, incentivizes global focus on specialty ing greater shareholder value. redients products to deliver 28 INGREDION INCORPORATED 2023 PROXY STATEMENT
+Working Capital ("WC") as a Percentage of Net Sales Key financial metric to maximize the efficiency of our working capital, including to incentivize tightening working capital in periods when sales may decline.
+Specialty Net Revenue Growth vs Prior Year Key objective of our growth strategy, incentivizes global focus on specialty ingredients products to deliver greater shareholder value.